Michigan dam failures force 10,000 to evacuate and could leave one city under 9 feet of water

 After completing an aerial tour of the impacted areas, Governor Gretchen Whitmer said at a press conference Wednesday: "What I can tell you is what you already know, you've seen from the pictures: It's devastating."

-"Experts are describing this as a 500 year event.
-It's going to have a major impact on this community and on our state for the time to come," she said, adding that she will be "very aggressive" about receiving help from federal government.
+"Experts are describing this as a 500-year event.
+It's going to have a major impact on this community and on our state for the time to come," she said, adding that she will be "very aggressive" about receiving help from the federal government.
 "I'll have more to share on that soon," she said.

 President Trump is scheduled to arrive in the state on Thursday, Whitmer said.